anonyme012/programming-learning/Python/mini-projects/Tkinter Messagery/documentation.md

 A GUI interface to send text messages through Internet between 2 users.

+## Use Guide
+1. Launch the program.
+2. Configure the IP of your correspondant and other settings if necessary.
+3. To send a message, type it in the field provided for this purpose.
+Then click on the "Send" button.
+4. You will recieve almost instantly your correspondant's messages.

 ## Features
 - Text messages only
 - Instant reception